-The net assets and related activity of the applicable life insurance account are not included in the financial statements but are included in the Form 5500 because the assets are held by the MPT.
+The net assets and related activity of the 401(h) account and applicable life insurance account are not included in the financial statements but are included in the Form 5500 because the assets are held by the MPT.

 11. Subsequent events